N3P1X69/VoiceChat-ICON/README.md

-VoiceChat Active/Inactive/Not Installed Placeholder for TAB
+# VoiceChat Active/Inactive/Not Installed Placeholder for TAB and LuckPerms.